cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ### Changed
 - Parse node logs to check the transition from Byron to shelley era, and save the epoch for transition in db folder.
 This is required for calculating KES keys.
+  - Please make sure to use **config files created by the prereqs.sh, or enable JSON loggers for your config**.
 - Update cnode.sh.templ to archive logs every time node is restart, this ensures that we're not searching for previous log history when network was changed.
 Network being changed would automatically deduce db folder was deleted.
 - Update default network to MC3